TwoRingSoft/Pippin/README.md

 ## Code

-Pippin is split up into some top-level components: Core, Extensions, Sensors and CanIHaz; these are organized under the `Core` and `Adapters` subspecs.
-The separate PippinTesting delivers tools to work with XCTest.
+Pippin is split up into some top-level components: Core, Extensions, Sensors and CanIHaz.
+PippinAdapters provides pluggable interfaces between Pippin protocols and 3rd party dependencies, or home-rolled implementations.
+PippinTesting delivers tools to work with XCTest.

 ### Core